Child Protection Policy

 Relevant personnel to receive advisory information outlining good practice and informing them about what to do if they have concerns about the behaviour of an adult towards a young person.

-Instructors to gain a national first aid training certificate.
+Chief instructors to gain a national first aid training certificate.

 Attend update training when necessary.
 Information about meeting training needs can be obtained from Sports Coach UK, the NSPCC, and the Sport Council.

-Where volunteers are students helping other students, under the supervision of a qualified instructor, no child protection course or first aid training is required.
+Where volunteers are students helping other students, under the supervision of a qualified chief instructor, no child protection course or first aid training is required.

 Responding to allegations or suspicions